Tumult97/Obsidian-Files/Personal/Wedding/Menu.md

 > We will provide little cards for these people to come and collect their food so.
 We will make the cards descriptive on what meal it is and what restriction it is

 ## Allergies
+> These are best to be avoided at all costs as we have people that are deathly allergic
 - No Onion
 - No Garlic
 - No Mango
+- No Cabbage

 ### Starters
 - One person has the below Restrictions